eprbell/rp2/README.dev.md

 * simplified procedure;
 * complete procedure.

 The simplified procedure is recommended for most cases: the complete procedure is more complex and it's useful when introducing optimizations that are not supported by the simplified one.
 [LIFO](src/rp2/plugin/accounting_method/lifo.py) and [HIFO](src/rp2/plugin/accounting_method/hifo.py) are examples of plugins built with the simplified procedure.
+[FIFO](src/rp2/plugin/accounting_method/fifo.py) is an example of a plugin built with the complete procedure.

 **NOTE**: If you're interested in adding support for a new accounting method, open a [PR](CONTRIBUTING.md).